wkoszek/me/source/blog/2013-04-01-book-what-would-google-do.md

 In the new era of Internet it looks like it's all about networking.
 Started from Facebook, there are tons of tons of sites where you can meet selected group of people of your interest.
-Wanna meet people growing persian hamsters?
+Want to meet people growing persian hamsters?
 I'm pretty sure there's a Meetup group for that.

 New Internet is about collaboration--instead of selling a product, sell a